 - Great for helping problems like hypertension, asthma, arthritis and diabetes.

 One of the most popular forms of yoga today, Vinyasa is similar to Hatha and uses sequences of poses.
 The name Vinyasa translates to “To place in a special way”.
 The focus here is on the precise asanas and the flow between them.
 This is complimented with pranayama (breathing) that helps to relax the body while also focusing the mind.
 The core discipline is on the way we flow from one pose to the next.
 To make Vinyasa more fun many yoga teachers will play music during sessions.
 Vinyasa is similar to Ashtanga in complexity, except that Vinyasa allows for variation in the order of asansas.
 This is one of the most physically demanding styles of yoga.

-Is Vinyasa / Power Yoga Right For You?
+Is Vinyasa / Power Yoga The Right Type Of Yoga For You?